Toronto Eaton Centre: Sears closure to present

-Storefront for the H&M and Samsung Experience Store from inside the mall in 2022.
+Storefront for the H&M and former Samsung Experience Store from inside the mall in 2022.
 The right one was one of several that moved into the space vacated by Sears Canada in 2013.

 It was announced on October 29, 2013, that Sears Canada would close its flagship location at the mall.
 On January 15, 2014, Nordstrom announced that it would be taking over some of the space vacated by Sears.
 The former lower level of Sears (part of Level 1 and part of Level 2 of the mall) was replaced with various retailers, which opened in fall 2015.
-Examples of these retailers included Lush and Showcase.
+Examples of these retailers included Winners, Lush and Showcase.
 Afterwards, a three-floor Nordstrom opened in fall 2016 alongside Uniqlo, an expanded H&M and a Samsung Store.
-The Samsung Store was closed in fall 2023 and was replaced with a BMO that opened in late 2024.
+The Samsung Store was closed in fall 2023 and was replaced with a BMO branch that opened in late 2024.

 In January 2014, Hudson's Bay Company announced it would sell the Hudson's Bay flagship store complex on Queen Street, including the Simpson Tower offices and Queen Street West location of its namesake department store, to Cadillac Fairview and lease the site for 25 years.
 Prior to this transaction, the Hudson's Bay Queen Street complex had separate management/ownership and was not considered part of the Eaton Centre, nonetheless, it was connected to the Eaton Centre via a pedestrian bridge and underground Path.
 After the sale closed, the Queen Street complex department store space was renovated to accommodate the first Canadian location of Saks Fifth Avenue, a chain also owned by Hudson's Bay.
 The pedestrian bridge over Queen Street linking the Eaton Centre and the Hudson's Bay store, which had been in service since the 1970s, was replaced by a new skywalk that opened in 2017.